ToriRae324/Burger/README.md

 # Eat-Da-Burger

+This app is a burger logger that follows the MVC design pattern and uses MySQL, Node, Express, Handlebars and an ORM.

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.

 * Whenever a user submits a burger's name, the app displays the burger on the left side of the page as an Available Burger.